cy6erskunk/q-n-a/docs/Organisational-rules.md

 d) Age group 70+: Must be at least 70 years old in the year of the competition.

 Application : during the test at the 2025 World Championships (not applicable in 2023 and 2024).
-October 2024

-40

-FIE

 Pre-competition procedures